Curly Top Whimsical Christmas Tree

 Now here is a hint for you which might ease the hot gluing process: as my garland was very old, hot gluing it from its spine on a Styrofoam cone was not easy.
 It kept bending in such weird ways, as if it didn’t want to be glued to the cone.
 Hence, I had to keep pressing and waiting until the hot glue dried properly and held the garland in place.
 As I have very little patience for that kind of thing, right after the first “waiting for the hot glue to dry” period, I decided to use some wire staples.

 I cut several small pieces from the floral wire and bent them in two to form staples.

-While hot gluing the garland, these wire staples were keeping the garland’s stem in its place (as shown in the pictures below.)
+While hot gluing the garland, these wire staples kept the garland’s stem in place (as shown in the pictures below).

 With the pin solution, my hot gluing process went faster, and with only 4 rows, I finally reached the top of the Styrofoam cone.
 Since I wanted my tree to have a wider skirt and skinnier top part, I left greater spacing in between each row as the garland climbed up.